-Atlantic sturgeon adults are likely to migrate through the portion of the action area where bridge construction will take place in the spring as they move from oceanic overwintering sites to upstream spawning sites and then migrate back through the area as they move to lower reaches of the estuary or oceanic areas in the late spring and early summer.
-Atlantic sturgeon adults are most likely to occur in the construction portion of the action area from May - September.
+Atlantic sturgeon adults are likely to migrate through the action area in the spring as they move from oceanic overwintering sites to upstream spawning sites and then migrate back through the area as they move to lower reaches of the estuary or oceanic areas in the late spring and early summer.
+Atlantic sturgeon adults are most likely to occur in the action area from May - September.
 Tracking data from tagged juvenile Atlantic sturgeon indicates that during the spring and summer individuals are most likely to occur within rkm 60-170.
 During the winter months, juvenile Atlantic sturgeon are most likely to occur between rkm 19 and 74.
 This seasonal change in distribution may be associated with seasonal movements of the saltwedge and differential seasonal use of habitats.

-Based on the available data, juvenile, subadult and adult Atlantic sturgeon may be present in the new bridge construction portion of the action area year round.
-As explained above, all juvenile Atlantic sturgeon in the action area originate from the Hudson River and the NYB DPS.
-Adult and subadult Atlantic sturgeon in the action area are likely to have originated from the New York Bight DPS, Chesapeake Bay DPS and Gulf of Maine DPS, with the majority of individuals originating from the New York Bight DPS, and the majority of those individuals originating from the Hudson River.
+Based on the available data, Atlantic sturgeon may be present in the action area year round.
+As explained above, Atlantic sturgeon in the action area likely originated from the New York Bight

+DPS, Chesapeake Bay DPS and Gulf of Maine DPS, with the majority of individuals originating from the New York Bight DPS, and the majority of those individuals originating from the Hudson River.